piciji/denise/readme.md

 ## 2.3
 * added RetroArch Shader support
     * targets: openGL, D3D11
-    * converted existing Shaders to SLANG
+    * converted existing GLSL/HLSL Shaders to SLANG
     * fast switching of shaders from a favourite list (shader cache and compilation without blocking APP)
     * looking for Shader authors, read more in the next paragraph
 * thanks to amilo3438 for testing a huge number of IPF games
 * improved Amiga emulation, especially the disk drive
 * emulated Amiga Bitplane <> Refresh conflicts
+* added option to fake ECS Denise to support Final Fight Enhanced
 * written Amiga floppy disks are now saved in a second file
     * this does not apply to uncompressed ADF (don't worry, emulator asks if ADF can be changed)
     * permanent writes are now possible for IPF, compressed images, EXT ADF, DMS
     * the folder for the save files can be customized under Amiga > Software > Paths
 * added Amiga 4-player adapter
 * added Amiga copy protection dongle support
-* besides PRG, P00 and T64 are loadable as D64
+* C64: besides PRG, P00 and T64 are loadable as D64
-* fixed a bug not finishing Drag'n'Drop in GTK
+* fixed a bug not finishing Drag'n'Drop in Linux GTK
+* fixed some OSX bugs/crashes
+* improved mouse capture handling for all OSes
 * UI changes
-    * many global options (apply equally to C64/Amiga) are distributed among the individual emulator options
+    * many global options are distributed among the individual emulator options
     * volume slider has moved to status bar
 * changed BuildSystem to CMAKE
 * added Linux/BSD XCB input driver for keyboard/mouse